Adewale Agboke: "A new year, a new direction"

 At Learning People, we’re proud to provide the tools, mentorship, and encouragement that make career change decisions possible.

-Whether you’re looking to pivot industries, cross borders, or simply grow in a new direction, the next chapter in of your career can start today - and that extends to those who have recently moved to the UK.
+Whether you’re looking to pivot industries, cross borders, or simply grow in a new direction, the next chapter of your career can start today - and that extends to those who have recently moved to the UK.

 Over half of our students are international.
 Starting a new life in a new country is tough enough.
 Add in a competitive job market, no local network, and uncertainty about where to even begin, and it can feel overwhelming.
 That’s where the right support makes all the difference.